 During his years in Economic Development he has had the opportunity to work in all types of development - from retail to industrial to mixed use and downtown developments.

-Darah Mann brings years of regional economic development experience to her role as economic development project manager for healthcare, higher education and office sectors.
+Darah Mann brings years of regional economic development experience to her role as economic development project manager for healthcare, higher education and advanced business services sectors.

-Darah also manages the InnovationHub @ GoodyearAZ, providing one-on-one mentoring, programming, and facilitating ASU Startup School, which assists entrepreneurs as they launch and grow their business venture.
+Darah is also the manager of the InnovationHub @ GoodyearAZ, providing one-on-one mentoring, programming, and facilitating ASU Startup School, assisting entrepreneurs and small business owners as they launch and grow their business ventures.

-Mann joined the city from WESTMARC, where she served as the director of marketing communications and strategy, also serving as Interim President and CEO in early 2015.
+Mann joined the city from WESTMARC, where she served as the director of marketing communications and strategy.

-The design team created marketing materials, logos, interior and exterior building signage, season tickets, and a plethora of other projects for the Suns, Diamondbacks, Mercury, Rattlers and several other local sports and entertainment venues.
+Angela lead a team of designers and freelancers who created marketing materials, logos, interior and exterior building signage, season tickets, digital and print advertising and many other design projects for the Suns, Diamondbacks, Mercury, Rattlers and several other local sports and entertainment venues.